Here

 1: Exactly what?

-0: So why do we do programming in the first place?
+0: Why do we do programming in the first place?

-1: I don't know.
-But it's certainly not to write the same program we just wrote a few minutes ago.
+1: Well it's certainly not to write the same program we just wrote a few minutes ago.

 0: What if it's been a few hours?